Irmu/Arda/script.quasar.burst/docs/index.rst

    using_filters
    using_overrides
    adding_providers
+   providers_by_type
    source/burst

 * :ref:`modindex`

 Credits
 -------
+- @elgatito for all the updates with Elementum
 - @mancuniancol for all his work on Magnetic, this add-on wouldn't have been possible without him.
 - All the alpha and beta testers that led to the first stable release.